shelleyloosespatience/WallpaperEngine/README.md

-# ColorWall - A wallpaperEngine in rust, made by me for fun.
+# ColorWall - A wallpaperEngine in rust, by me for fun.
 # - By Laxenta Inc @shelleyloosespatience

 <div align="center">